-Spinach can be harvested about six to eight weeks when the leaves are about three to four inches long.
-Cutting outer leaves of plants rather than the whole plant will extend plant productivity.
-If the spinach shows signs of bolting, cut entire plant.
+Spinach can be harvested in about six to eight weeks when the leaves are about three to four inches long.
+Cutting the outer leaves of plants rather than the whole plant will extend plant productivity.
+If the spinach shows signs of bolting, cut the entire plant.

 New Zealand Spinach for a Summer Harvest

-New Zealand spinach is drought tolerant, but for best flavor water consistently and provide plenty of plant nitrogen in the form of compost tea.
+New Zealand spinach is drought tolerant, but for best flavor water consistently and provides plenty of plant nitrogen in the form of compost tea.
 Mulch to maintain moisture and control weeds.

 Plant a Second Harvest of Spinach in the Autumn

 For a fall harvest, plant in late summer.
-Be aware that in warmer weather, spinach germination rate decreases by half.
-Therefore, plant seeds more thickly in the summer months or to increase germination rate, freeze seed for a few days, then dampen and refrigerate for few days longer.
+Be aware that in warmer weather, the spinach germination rate decreases by half.
+Therefore, plant seeds more thickly in the summer months, or to increase the germination rate, freeze the seed for a few days, then dampen and refrigerate for a few days longer.
 Sow in the partial shade of deciduous trees.

 Spinach Winter Harvest